 Process and Schedule

 - Inventory and Analysis (Complete): The project team will collect data such as land use patterns, existing infrastructure and utilities, and flood plain information.

 - Identification of Challenges and Opportunities (Complete): A multidisciplinary team of landscape architects, planners, scientists, and engineers will review all the data and work through the constraints and problems and identify potential solutions.

-- Public Input and Outreach (Ongoing): Two meetings were held on January 25, 2016 at the Reading Branch Library to present the team’s initial findings and solicit ideas and feedback.
-Presentation All comments received during these meetings will be captured and considered in the planning process.
-You may click the following link to leave your Comments
+- Public Input and Outreach (Ongoing): Two meetings were held on January 25, 2016 at the Reading Branch Library to present the team's initial findings and solicit ideas and feedback.

 - Plan Preparation (Feb - Mar 2016): Based upon the data collected and the input received, AMEC Foster Wheeler will prepare a preliminary plan that outlines its recommendations to the City.
 The plan will identify the issues and opportunities, emphasizing how the proposed actions fit into the context of the region.
 The plan will assign priorities to these potential actions, identify ownership, potential teaming partners, implementation steps, define milestones, and outline potential funding sources.